ewgewgewg/modemode/README.md

 # modemode

 Finds the mode of an array.
 Defaults to greatest number in event of ties.
-Optional second parameter, if set to true, returns an array of the ties.
+Optional second parameter, if set to true, will set the function to return array responses, including, if appropriate, an array of the ties.

 ## Install